Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

-To provide an illustrative example, we train a 2-layer GAT model~\cite{Velickovic2018gat} with a single attention head on the synthetic infection benchmark dataset~\cite{Faber2021gnnxaidataset}. \cref{subfig:infectiondatasetexample} shows the 2-hop subgraph from target node 27, which contains all nodes and edges that the GAT model utilizes from node 27's point of view.
-The computation tree in the GAT is commonly expressed as a \textit{rooted subtree}~\cite{Sato2021randomfeature}, which is shown in \cref{subfig:infectiondatasetcomputationgraph} for node 27.
-In the figure, the information flows from leaf nodes at depth 2 to the root node 27 at depth 0, which exhibits a different structure from that of the subgraph in \cref{subfig:infectiondatasetexample}.
-Since each graph attention layer calculates attention weights for each edge in $\mathcal{E}$, we color-code those weights in the computation tree (note that self-attention always includes self-loops regardless of the original graph structure).
+\paragraph{Visualizing the Computation Tree.} To provide an illustrative example, we train a 2-layer GAT model~\cite{Velickovic2018gat} with a single attention head on the synthetic infection benchmark dataset~\cite{Faber2021gnnxaidataset}.
+Figure~\ref{subfig:infectiondatasetexample} shows the 2-hop subgraph from target node 27, which contains all nodes and edges that the model involves from node 27's point of view.
+The computation tree in the GAT is commonly expressed as a \textit{rooted subtree}~\cite{Sato2021randomfeature}, as shown in Figure~\ref{subfig:infectiondatasetcomputationgraph} for node 27.
+In the figure, the information flows from leaf nodes at depth 2 to the root node 27 at depth 0, which exhibits an apparently different structure from that of the subgraph in Figure~\ref{subfig:infectiondatasetexample}.
+Note that the attention weights are calculated in each graph attention layer for each edge in $\mathcal{E}$.